saakolch/end-to-end-ML-project/README.md

 ## ML-project for further usage

-# The basic practice for ML deploy and MLOps is here.
+# Basic practice for deploying ML and MLOps can be found here.
 The main points:

 - Understanding the problem statement
 - Data collection